 A lot comes from enjoying the events there, though.

-Ottakringer has repurposed some of the brewery buildings as an indoor venue and uses the large open-air forecourt for the same purpose.
-The old industrial architecture creates a unique atmosphere, and makes a perfect fit for music and independent design events, for example.
+Ottakringer has repurposed some of the older brewery buildings as an indoor venue and uses the large open-air forecourt for the same purpose.
+The historical industrial architecture creates a unique atmosphere, and makes a perfect fit for music and independent design events, for example.

 Ottakringer’s own festivals